 87% higher immersion than traditional climate games, ACM DIS 2025 Best Paper Award, 5 temples now piloting for youth education programs.

 Meanwhile, religious communities represent billions of people with strong environmental values rooted in their traditions, yet climate games rarely engage these values.
-Hinduism, Buddhism, Christianity, Islam, and other religions all have teachings about environmental stewardship—but these remain untapped.
+Hinduism, Buddhism, Christianity, Islam, and other religions all have teachings about environmental stewardship.
+These remain untapped.

 The Problem